nafanproject/prototype/README.md

 # prototype
 NAFAN Prototype Project

+Inline Styling:
+Yes, I know what a css file is and would have been happy to use it rather than put the styling in each page.
+Spent a day trying to get it work properly in the deployment server without success and decided it wasn't worht pursuing for a prototype.
+Feel free and superior doing it correctly.

 EAD Sources:
 1. ArchivesGrid - https://researchworks.oclc.org/nafan/source_data/  These are zipped files from the various repositories associated with the Archives grid project